 There is a Position Paper Format which must be followed for most committees.
-Committees with specialized position papers (such as U.S. Cabinet) will be reflected on their specific committee page.
+Committees with specialized position papers (such as International Criminal Court, International Court of Justice, U.S. Cabinet, etc.) will be reflected on their specific committee page.
 Position papers are a maximum of two pages (sources section V may extend on to a third page).

 For Google Doc users, please ensure your documents are properly shared.
 Please see directions below.